akandor/akandor.github.io/_posts/2022-02-25-KendoHandbook.md

 tags: [kendo,shiai,shinpan]
 ---

+> This is an online version of the freely available [Handbook for Kendo Shiai and Shinpan Management](https://www.kendo.or.jp/wp/wp-content/uploads/2021/10/Handbook_for_Kendo_Shiai_and_Shinpan_Management.pdf).
+Copyright by the AJKF (All Japan Kendo Federation).
+{: .prompt-info }

 # Foreword

 A central focus of All Japan Kendo Federation (AJKF) activities since 2000 has been "Improving *shinpan* level in combination with comprehensive training to enhance the overall quality of kendo in Japan."